Etowah County Animal Shelter features pets available for adoption

-While the holidays are often a time where pets are welcomed into new homes following Christmas and Valentine’s Day, the majority of shelters are full.
-For those seeking to add a new addition to their families, the Etowah County Animal Shelter is featuring pets available for adoption.

-Hector (pictured above, right) is a three-year-old male Samoyed and Shepherd mix.
-He loves to play and the ECAS staff has nicknamed him “Mr. Love Bug.”
-Interested adopters are welcome to visit Hector at the Etowah County Animal Shelter and experience his loving personality for themselves.
-His adoption fee is $25.
+Steel (pictured above, right) is a three-year-old American Bulldog available for adoption.
+Prior to arriving at the Etowah County Animal Shelter, Steel was abandoned and left in a vacant home.
+The ECAS staff showered Steel with love and affection, providing him with proper shelter, food and water.
+After such a difficult journey, Steel is ready to find his forever home with a loving and caring family.
+He is fun loving, adores attention and enjoys taking long walks.
+Due to his past, Steel does not like small confinement and prefers a backyard where he can play.
+Steel is heart-worm negative and his adoption fee has been waved due to a generous sponsorship hoping to encourage potential adopters to find Steel the welcoming home he deserves.

-Butter Bean (pictured above, left) is a two-year-old neutered male Shiba Inu mix.
-He is full of life and personality and loves to play, go for walks and smile.
-Interested adopters are welcome to visit Butter Bean at the Etowah County Animal Shelter and experience him for themselves.
-His adoption fee is $25.
+Bailey (pictured above, left) is a two-year-old lab mix.
+She loves attention and loves to play, and will show unconditional love to her new family.
+Her adoption fee is $25.

 All individuals interested in adopting an animal from the ECAS must fill out an adoption application and receive approval from the shelter before paying an adoption fee (unless the fee is waived due to a sponsor).
 Upon approval, the shelter staff schedules an appointment with the vet for sterilization surgery.